michealTonegrave/michealTonegrave/README.md

 ## About Me  \\(°. °|

-- 👋 Hello everyone (°w°).
+- 👋 Hello everyone ( ° w°).
 I'm @michelTonegrave and I am an enthusiast programmer with a particular interest in graphics, functional programming, and mathematics.
 - 👀 I’m interested in graphics programming, functional programming, mathematics and physics.
 - 🌱 I’m currently learning Clojure, Rust, C++, OpenGL and Vulkan ( ° ^°).
 - 💞️ I’m looking to collaborate on graphical projects, games or web applications.